Director, Producer, Editor, Writer

 Writer, Music Artist, Protagonist, Co-Producer

 JJ’88 is a musician, music producer, writer, vocalist and filmmaker from Long Beach, California.
 He is a prison abolitionist who served a 40-years-to-life sentence he was sentenced to at 15-years-old in California state prison.
-His music and story are the focal point of the visual album-documentary he wrote and co-produced, Songs from the Hole, which premiered and won the audience award at SXSW in 2024.
+His music and story are the focal point of the visual album-documentary he wrote and co-produced, Songs from the Hole, which premiered and won the audience award at SXSW in 2024 and is now available on Netflix.
 He has released three singles since coming home from prison including his latest, “Hustla’s Lament.”
 He is featured Billboard, Variety and Rolling Stone Magazines.

 richie reseda